 Most beginner producers learn to make music by creating simple beats.
 And in the world of hip-hop especially, beat-making can be an entire career in itself (and a lucrative one at that).
 For the inexperienced producer, however, even a simple beat can seem a bit abstract.
 Beginning to make original beats can, therefore, be more intimidating than it needs to be.

 In this article, we’ll discuss how beats are constructed and how to get into beat-making.
-We’ll break down the essential aspects of a standard beat, listening techniques, exercises to develop your abilities, and various resources to use in the learning process.
+We’ll break down the essential aspects of a standard beat, listening techniques, exercises to develop your abilities, and various resources to use as you learn.

 For the sake of this article, we’ll mostly be looking at beats in the context of hip-hop, the genre in which the beat has the most impact on the final product.
 We’ll be creating a quick and basic hip-hop beat to demonstrate.
 However, all of the techniques and concepts that we’ll be covering can be applied across all genres.